A list of characters from the animated movie Justice League: Gods and Monsters and its tie-in media. Some spoilers will be unmarked.

 - Chainsaw Good: Until Reality Ensues and the chain breaks on a cement pillar and whips Harley across the torso.
 Then Chainsaw Very Bad.

 - Composite Character: She has the Joker's Ax-Crazy tendencies, as well as his sense of humor.
 In fact, many of her facial expressions when she encounters Batman resemble those of Joker in the DCAU universe.
-She also crazed serial killer that poses her victims in picturesque positions like Victor Zsasz.
+She's also a crazed serial killer that poses her victims in picturesque positions like Victor Zsasz.

 - Drop the Hammer: She first attacks Batman with a sledgehammer.